Friday, November 30, 2007

 Past the harbor (highlight: boat painted gold which was to be a disco in the Caribbean but now just abandoned), past the house (Höfði) where Regan and Gorbachev met in 1986... wait is that a McDonald's?... to the Pearl (Perlan).
 The Pearl is a rotating restaurant/giftstore on top of six hot water containers.
 Only five of the containers hold hot water for Reykjavik residents, the other one contains a viking museum.
 The view from the observation deck was fantastic and of course, windy.

-National Museum of Iceland.
+The last stop was the National Museum of Iceland.
 We were not permitted to take photos of the artifacts (except for the room where you could try on traditional viking dress...
 Great photo of Lucky with a sword and helmet!) and many of the areas were dimly lit to protect the items.
 Instead of taking the bus back to the depot after 15 minutes, we opted to stay at the Museum to get a free guided tour.
 Honestly, it's what made the bus trip worth it (the rest seemed very touristy).

 Our guide had a woolen cape and a pointer, and with her bright red hair seemed very much like an instructor at Hogwart's!
 The museum was well mapped out, starting from when the country was first inhabited to the switch to Christianity to current day (WWII items to Björk albums).